BTC-media/antproxy_tool/README.md

-# AntProxy – Setup Guide for Windows
+# AntProxy is a stratum proxy of AntPool

 ![image](https://github.com/BTC-media/antproxy_tool/assets/71077949/4e865b3c-e61b-4757-8d0a-d5d91563d13d)

 AntProxy – This software is designed for a large number of ASICs.
 This software solves the problem of low communication efficiency between the mining farm and AntPool, saves bandwidth and stabilizes the connection.